yongwww/aws-tf-examples/README.md

 ```

 #### Train and evluate with Horovod support
-We recommend you to install horovod and used horovod based script to train, which could speed up the training.
-Please follow the [guide](https://github.com/uber/horovod/blob/master/docs/gpus.md) to enable Horovod.
+We recommend installing horovod and using the horovod based script to train for a better performance.(Please follow the [guide](https://github.com/uber/horovod/blob/master/docs/gpus.md) to enable Horovod) The rankfile and hostfile are used to help pin CPUs to the socket near the appropriate GPU, you should modify them based on your specific computation environment.

 - Train
 ```